|Program Type:||Panther Program||Housing Options:||Apartment / Flat, Host Family|

 Location Information | Academics | On-Site Faculty and Staff | Program Dates | Prices | Airfare | Housing Information | Student Testimonials | Program Requirements | Pittsburgh-Based Staff

 The Historic Center of the city is a UNESCO World Heritage Site.
 With wonderful palaces, millenium-old churches and basilicas, grand romantic ruins, opulent monuments, ornate statues and graceful fountains, Rome has an immensely rich historical heritage and cosmopolitan atmosphere, making it one of Europe's and the world's most visited, famous, influential and beautiful capitals.
 Today, Rome has a growing nightlife scene and is also seen as a shopping heaven, being regarded as one of the fashion capitals of the world (some of Italy's oldest jewellery and clothing establishments were founded in the city).
 With so many sights and things to do, Rome can truly be classified a "global city".

-Students will begin coursework here in Pittsburgh for one week before traveling to Rome to continue their studies.
-Students enroll in seven to eight credits depending on their language level.
+You will begin coursework here in Pittsburgh for one week before traveling to Rome to continue your studies.
+You will enroll in seven to eight credits depending on your language level.
 All students must enroll in the Culture and History of Rome, an Italian language course and the Italian studies course that will be taught in English.
-The courses are taught by Pitt professors as well as and SAI faculty.
+The courses are taught by Pitt professors as well as SAI faculty.

 Core Courses- Students are required to take the following two courses

 ITAL 1089 Intercultural Piazza (3 credits)

 "The Intercultural Piazza: Fear, Prejudice and Social Exclusion"